GreenBeanio/VGCHARTZ-Web-Scraper/README.md

   - call env/Scripts/activate.bat
   - python3 -m pip install -r requirements.txt
   - Depending on which script
-    - python3 vgchartz_scraper.py
-    - python3 vgchartz_scraper_full.py
+    - python3 vgchartz_scrape.py
 - Running After
   - cd /your/folder
   - Depending on which script
-    - call env/Scripts/activate.bat && python3 vgchartz_scraper.py
-    - call env/Scripts/activate.bat && python3 vgchartz_scraper_full.py
+    - call env/Scripts/activate.bat && python3 vgchartz_scrape.py
 - Running Without Terminal Staying Around
   - Change the file type from py to pyw
   - You should just be able to click the file to launch it